RomainMaure/PixelBot/README.md

 The main contribution of my thesis is PixelBot: a low-cost (≈300€), open-source, and DIY social robot, co-designed with and for children, and an associated robot-mediated storytelling activity aiming at raising children's awareness of existing gender inequality issues.

+**This branch contains an updated version of PixelBot.
+With respect to the hardware, PixelBot V2 is based on a Raspberry Pi 5 instead of a Raspberry Pi 4, relies on a USB speaker instead of an audio-jack speaker, and is overall easier to build compared to PixelBot V1.
+With respect to the software, PixelBot V2 is based on Ubuntu 24 instead of ubuntu 22, and on ROS2 Jazzy instead of ROS2 Humble.
+Some of the ROS2 packages are also updated.**

 <img src="./imgs/robot_mechanical.jpg" width=756 height=1008>

 ## What you will find inside this repository

-- **[3d_parts](https://github.com/RomainMaure/PixelBot/tree/main/3d_parts)**: This folder contains all the parts to be 3D printed as well as a list of all the screws, nuts and other components required to build the robot.
+- **[3d_parts](https://github.com/RomainMaure/PixelBot/tree/pixelbot_v2/3d_parts)**: This folder contains all the parts to be 3D printed as well as a list of all the screws, nuts and other components required to build the robot.
-- **[elec](https://github.com/RomainMaure/PixelBot/tree/main/elec)**: This folder contains all the informations related to the electronic of the robot, mainly, the circuit schematics and the list of the electronic components.
+- **[elec](https://github.com/RomainMaure/PixelBot/tree/pixelbot_v2/elec)**: This folder contains all the informations related to the electronic of the robot, mainly, the circuit schematics and the list of the electronic components.
-- **[src](https://github.com/RomainMaure/PixelBot/tree/main/src)**: This folder contains guidelines to setup the software of the robot as well as the main source code used to run the learning interaction between the robot and the children.
+- **[src](https://github.com/RomainMaure/PixelBot/tree/pixelbot_v2/src)**: This folder contains guidelines to setup the software of the robot as well as the main source code used to run the learning interaction between the robot and the children.
-- **[pdf](https://github.com/RomainMaure/PixelBot/tree/main/pdf)**: This folder contains all additional material used in this research work.
+- **[pdf](https://github.com/RomainMaure/PixelBot/tree/pixelbot_v2/pdf)**: This folder contains all additional material used in this research work.
 The participatory design toolkit is available both in French and English and both as a pdf or as a pptx.
 This folder also contains the data that has been collected during the two iterations of our final experiment, mainly the anonymized transcription of the discussion.
-- **[imgs](https://github.com/RomainMaure/PixelBot/tree/main/imgs)**: This folder contains the images used in the different README of this repository.
+- **[imgs](https://github.com/RomainMaure/PixelBot/tree/pixelbot_v2/imgs)**: This folder contains the images used in the different README of this repository.

 ## Publications